A Massive 1,280-Foot Asteroid Will Skim Past Earth Next Sunday At More Than 58,000 MPH

-Next Sunday, a very imposing space rock will swing by our planet to pay Earth a close visit.
+Next Sunday, a very imposing space rock will swing by to pay Earth a close visit.
 Dubbed asteroid 2019 JB1, the formidable space rock is large enough to dwarf both the Great Pyramid of Giza and the Statue of Liberty.

 First discovered at the beginning of the month, the 2019 JB1 has been classified as a near-Earth object (NEO).
 These objects are celestial bodies, such as asteroids or comets, “that have been nudged by the gravitational attraction of nearby planets into orbits that allow them to enter the Earth’s neighborhood,” explains NASA’s Center For Near-Earth Object Studies (CNEOS).